How do I apply for financial aid?

 Students must complete 67% of course work attempted.
 All hours attempted at OFTC plus all transfer hours accepted by OFTC are counted to determine the completion rate.
 A student will be placed on Financial Aid Warning during the following term of attendance if he/she fails to complete this minimum percentage.

 The student will be eligible for financial aid during the term(s) placed on Financial Aid Warning.
 However, if the student fails to reach 67% cumulative requirement during the term(s) place on Financial Aid Warning, he/she will be placed on Financial Aid Suspension and will be ineligible for any state or federal aid until the minimum completion rate of 67% has been attained.
 Total withdrawal in a term will automatically place a student on Financial Aid Warning.
-Total withdrawal for two consecutive terms or no passing grades for two consecutive semesters places a student on Financial Aid Suspension.

 How do I obtain a FSA (Federal Student Aid) ID?

 The FSA ID has replaced the Federal Student Aid PIN and must be used to log in to certain U.S. Department of Education websites.
 To create a FSA ID you will create a username and password.
 YOUR FSA ID confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents.
 You can create a FSA ID, when logging into fafsa.gov, StudentLoans.gov. or go to

 You can use your FSA ID to sign a FAFSA right away.
 Once the Social Security Administration verifies your information in 1-3 days, or if you have linked your PIN to your FSA ID, you will be able to use your FSA ID to access the websites listed above.

 Should I be concerned if I have a balance on my BannerWeb account the first day of class?